wagnerlopesbr/wagnerlopesbr/README.md

 - **Name:** Wagner Lopes
 - **Professional Goal:** Seeking my first professional experience in the software development industry.
 - **Academic Background:** Proficient in both front-end and back-end development.
-- **Programming Language:** My main language at the moment is JavaScript, and even I beying a "Back-End" enthusiast, I'm open to learning anything for professional growth.
+- **Programming Language:** My main language at the moment is JavaScript, and even though I am a “Back-End” enthusiast, I am open to learning anything for professional growth.

 ## Projects Highlights